-It would be hard to start this list with anything other than Canada’s oldest and most famous national park.
 Banff National Park in Alberta is truly the epitome of a winter wonderland.
 The park attracts millions of tourists from around the world for its scenic landscapes, diverse wildlife, and overall charming atmosphere.
-With iconic Rocky Mountain destinations such as Banff and Lake Louise and popular ski resorts such as Mount Norquay and Sunshine Village, there’ll be no shortage of things to do during your stay.
-The area may be a bit calmer this year due to the pandemic, so now could be a great time to go to avoid the usual crowds.
+With iconic Rocky Mountain destinations such as Lake Louise and popular ski resorts such as Mount Norquay and Sunshine Village, there’ll be no shortage of things to do during your stay.

 3. Churchill, Manitoba

-When it comes to winter travel destinations, it doesn’t get much more quintessentially Canadian than the polar bear capital of the world: Churchill, Manitoba.
-In this northern city, you’ll be able to get a good taste of the arctic and have a high chance of spotting polar bears, beluga whales, and the breathtaking aurora borealis.
-Churchill is considered to be one of the best places on Earth to see these animals and the northern lights.
+In this northern city and polar bear capital of the world, you’ll be able to get a good taste of the arctic and have a high chance of spotting all sorts of wildlife, along with the breathtaking aurora borealis.
+Churchill is considered to be one of the best places on Earth to see the northern lights, boasting over 300 nights of aurora activity throughout the year.
 If you want to fully experience Canada’s wild winter nature, this destination is for you.

 4. Ottawa, Ontario

 If you love to skate, you have to check out Ottawa’s Rideau Canal.
 Every winter, the 7.8 km long canal freezes over and becomes the world’s largest skating rink where you can skate with hundreds of others.
-There are also numerous museums and art galleries for visitors to explore in Canada’s capital city, and you could also time your trip for the Winterlude festival in February where you can see beautiful ice sculptures and play in a giant snow playground.
+There are also numerous museums and art galleries for visitors to explore in Canada’s capital city, and you could also time your trip for the Winterlude festival in February where you can see beautiful ice sculptures, performances, and more.

-The Niagara Falls are a sight to behold in Canada, and that absolutely doesn’t change in the winter.
+Niagara Falls is a stunning sight to behold in Canada, and they are especially spectacular in the winter.
 The impressive power and natural beauty of this group of three waterfalls is captivating, and the area is lit up every winter to make the sight of them even more magical.
-While visiting, you could also check out the nearby Niagara-on-the-Lake, a cute 19th-century town often described as the prettiest in Ontario.
+While visiting, you could also check out nearby Niagara-on-the-Lake, a cute 19th-century town often described as the prettiest in Ontario.